rubrikinc/rubrik-powershell-sdk/docs/powershell/outputs/NutanixVm.md

   - Virtual machine ID.
 - currentHostId: System.String
   - ID of the AHV host where virtual machine is located.
 This field will be set to null if not provided by Nutanix.
+- isBlueprintChild: System.Boolean
+  - Specifies whether the virtual machine belongs to a disaster recovery.
+- blueprintName: System.String
+  - Name of the Recovery Plan this Nutanix virtual machine belongs to.
+- blueprintId: System.String
+  - ID of the Recovery Plan this Nutanix virtual machine belongs to.
+- metadata: NutanixVmMetadata
+  - Metadata of the Nutanix virtual machine.
 - id: System.String
   - Object ID.
 - reportSnappable: Snappable